laravelnews/laravel-twbs4/README.md

 Current version is the stable release of `^4.0.0`.
 To learn more about updating to the latest major release of Bootstrap, read the [Migrating to v4](https://getbootstrap.com/docs/4.0/migration/) documentation.

 ## Installation

-**Note: Laravel 5.6 includes Bootstrap 4, this preset is for Laravel 5.5 LTS**

 You can install this package via composer: